FujitsuLaboratories/cattaz/docs/app-date.cattaz.md

 # Date application

 Timestamp application.
-It records the current time on Wiki.
+It records the current time.

 ```date
 ```